Tardo/OdooTerminal/README.md

 Few commands aren't available on the frontend, use command 'help' to know the available commands.

+The terminal also includes an **AI mode** (autonomous agent) accessible via the AI button in the terminal toolbar.

 You can toggle terminal using one of these options:

 - Press CTRL + , (by default)